J.P. Morgan Believes Daimler (DDAIF) Still Has Room to Grow

 J.P.
-Morgan analyst Jose Asumendi maintained a Buy rating on Daimler (DDAIF) on March 19 and set a price target of EUR92.00.
-The company’s shares closed last Monday at $88.43, close to its 52-week high of $88.70.
+Morgan analyst Jose Asumendi maintained a Buy rating on Daimler (DDAIF) yesterday and set a price target of EUR92.00.
+The company’s shares closed last Monday at $86.79, close to its 52-week high of $88.70.

 See today’s analyst top recommended stocks >>